Please contact Dede Cooper at [email protected] or Diaje Hart at [email protected] for more information on how to be a Birdies for Charity partner.

 Bermuda Diabetes Association

-The Bermuda National Trust
+The Bermuda national Trust

 The Bermuda National Trust is an independent, membership-based registered charity with the mission to protect and promote Bermuda’s unique natural and cultural heritage for everyone, forever.
 We care for 277 acres of property that represents much of the best of Bermuda’s heritage, including historic houses, nature reserves, islands and coastline, farmland, gardens and cemeteries.
 In addition, three museums display an outstanding collection of antique furniture, artwork and artefacts owned and made by Bermudians.
 By telling the stories behind our properties and collections we enable the community to understand our shared history and its relevance to our current lives.
 Through our education programme we both celebrate our heritage and seek to inspire the stewards of the future.
 We do what we do for the love of Bermuda and all things Bermudian.